How to choose an enterprise email service provider (ESP) that you’ll love

 - Cost per event data

 Many companies will tout multichannel, omnichannel, or all-in-one “cloud” capabilities to do much more than email — such as mobile push notifications, mobile in-app notifications, SMS, browser notifications, web forms, direct mail, or social media management.
-It’s important to make no assumptions about these capabilities.
+It’s important to make no assumptions about these capabilities — and to consider trends that might affect your strategy.
 Many companies piece together technology through many acquisitions, but it’s not a fluid experience or data integration.

 - Native technology